5monkeys/djedi-cms/djedi-react/README.md

   template literal as markdown, which is very convenient.
 This is useful even if the value is plain text (markdown formatting usually works well there too).

+## Django settings

+If you run your React frontend and your Django backend on different domains, you need to add some extra settings on the Django side.

+Let’s say the React frontend lives on `example.com` while the Django backend lives on `api.example.com`.
+Then you need two things:

+- [CORS] headers, for example using [django-cors-headers] or nginx.
+This is to allow djedi-react making AJAX requests to fetch nodes.
+You need to allow `GET` and `POST` requests with credentials (cookies) from `example.com`.

+- `DJEDI_XSS_DOMAIN = 'example.com'` in your Django settings file.
+This is to
+  allow the admin sidebar iframe to reach into its parent page.
+This should be a common superdomain of the frontend and backend domains.
+See [document.domain] for more information.

+If the two domains do not share the same super domain (such as `site.com` and `api.com`) you need to set up a proxy server on the React frontend domain.
+For example, you could proxy `site.com/djedi` to `api.com/djedi`.

 ## Development

 You can either install [Node.js] 10 (with npm 6) or use [docker].